fogbender/fogbender-oss/README.md

 ## Easy: Fogbender Cloud

-https://fogbender.com is a hosted version of Fogbender operated by the team behind this project.
+https://fogbender.com is a hosted version of Fogbender operated by the authors of the project

 Pricing: